 Add links to your website throughout your post, too.
 Just pay attention that the links actually support the points you’re speaking on.

 LinkedIn users are much more inclined to interact with long-form content.
 This approach will slowly transfer them to your website.
 And it’s something you wouldn’t be able to achieve with Twitter or Facebook, where your content drowns in noise.
+Learn how to generate views fast here!

 Last but not least.
 LinkedIn is great for small businesses on a budget that can’t allow themselves to buy all the tools in the world.